awcodes/filament-quick-create/README.md

 }
 ```

-### Sorting by recourse navigation
+### Sorting by resource navigation

 By default, Quick Create will sort all the displayed options by Label.
 This can be changed to resource navigation sort should you choose.
-In which case they will be displayed in the order they are displayed in de navigation.
+In which case they will be displayed in the order they are displayed in the navigation.

 ```php
 use Awcodes\FilamentQuickCreate\QuickCreatePlugin;